DevOpsBootcamp/website/source/programming.rst

         # This line is a comment, not run by the computer.
         # Comments are only for human eyes.
         if x is less than than 5
-            print "X is less than 5"
+            print "x is less than 5"
         else if x is less than than 10 print "x is greater than five and less than 10" else